Sally Taylor (musician): The Tranquility Project

 While traveling in Cambodia in 2002, Taylor and her husband Dean Bragonier visited the Angkor National Museum. where they met a nine-year-old girl who had lost a limb.
 She told them that she would never be able to marry because of her maiming.
 They were so moved by the experience that they formed the Tranquility Project, a non-profit organization that raised money to remove land mines in Southeast Asia and provide assistance to land mine victims.
 She appeared on the CD Too Many Years to benefit Clear Path International's work with land mine survivors.

 In 2007, Taylor hosted a charity concert in her home of Boulder, Colorado, with singer-songwriter Wendy Woo and the band Something Underground, made up of brothers Seth and Josh Larson.
 Taylor has joined the band in the last few years, traveling through the Midwest and Southeast Asia twice, performing charity concerts.

 Personal life

 Taylor is married to Dean Bragonier.
-On October 4, 2007, she gave birth to a son, Bodhi Taylor Bragonier.
+On October 4, 2007, she gave birth to their son, Bodhi Taylor Bragonier.
 Both she and her husband have been diagnosed with dyslexia.
 Her son also has dyslexia, and has been the inspiration behind funding other families with similar NoticeAbility diagnoses.

 As the daughter of singer-songwriters James Taylor and Carly Simon, Taylor's birth was mentioned in the song "Sarah Maria" on James Taylor's 1975 album Gorilla.
 Carly Simon's album Hotcakes, released in January 1974, contains a song called "Think I'm Gonna Have a Baby", and the cover photo is a study of a pregnant Simon.

 Taylor graduated from Tabor Academy, a college-preparatory boarding school in Marion, Massachusetts.
 She attended Brown University, studying medical anthropology.

 Taylor and her family now reside in Halifax, Nova Scotia.